venturemark/redis/README.md

 # redis

-Redis deployment for kubernetes.
-The redis sentinel setup configured here is managed using https://github.com/spotahome/redis-operator.
+Redis deployment for Kubernetes.
+The Redis sentinel setup configured here is managed using https://github.com/spotahome/redis-operator.

 ```